FAQ – Frequently Asked Questions

 When you have many trees in your scene, even a decimated mesh may be too much to handle for your graphics card.
-That’s where the second solution kicks in, to change the way Blender draws particles.
-Select one of the two twig duplicator objects and head to the Particle Settings.
+That’s where the second solution kicks in, namely to change the way Blender draws particles.
+Select the tree object and head to the Particle Settings.
 Scroll all the way down to the Display Panel.
 Select Circle and increase the Draw Size to match the size of your twig.
-Repeat this process for the other twig duplicator object.
-Viewport should be smooth again.
-While at render time, Blender will use the twig object.
+Repeat this process for the other particle systems, to make your viewport smooth again.
+When it comes time to render, Blender will use the original twig objects.

 Are the Grove’s 3D trees suitable for use in game engines?

 The twig system is very flexible.
 The twig 3D models made by the Grove are made for realism, they capture every detail in a twig.
 Although they take almost no memory with (GPU) rendering, they are not usable in game engines.
 However, you can make your own twigs with just the amount of detail you want.
 You can distribute your own low polygon image mapped branches.

 How can I control the amount of polygons of the branches?

 As a tree grows older, the branching structure can get quite complex.
 Although the twig system can save amazing amounts of memory, branches can also fill up your (GPU) memory quite quickly.
 You can control the reduction of the amount of polygons based on the thickness of the branch, for high poly trunks and low poly branch ends.

 Do you plan on covering desert, sub-tropical, tropical and pine trees?

 Absolutely, we plan on covering the entire world and are working hard on more twigs.